geekyclarkey/homeassistant/howto_guides/car_presence_detection/README.md

 ## Here is a link to the how to guide

 This guide is perfectly written with links to all alternative setups you will need to do.
 I don't think there is any need for me to make another one.
 [Click Here](https://community.home-assistant.io/t/wifi-mqtt-car-presence-sensor-for-garage-door-automation/32886) to go to the guide.

 He uses the D1 mini pro because it has an external antenna.
-I have an access point in my garage so the wifi of the origional D1 is more than enough.
+I have an access point in my garage so the wifi of the original D1 is more than enough.
 Its up to you.

 ## Setting up the automation
 ### Here i will show you how i have my car presence automation set up.
 I know Luma also shows you in his how-to but why not?